Personalized Cardiac Care

 Understand Heart Failure Medications and Their Role

-Among the essential medication categories are:
+Among the options are:

 • Diuretics, which help remove excess fluid